 When an Internet user types the address of a website into their browser bar, or clicks on a link to the website, a process starts to obtain the IP address of the target website so the browser can communicate with the website and the Internet user can access its content.
 This process is known as the Domain Name System, or DNS.

 DNS based content filtering is simply another way of saying that an Internet filter allows or blocks access to the target website´s content according to the website´s IP address rather than its domain name.
-By allowing or blocking access by IP address, rather than domain name, the filtering process is much more efficient and results in imperceptible latency.
+By allowing or blocking access by IP address, rather than domain name, DNS content filtering is much more efficient than other forms of content control and results in imperceptible latency.

-How Does the Filter Know Which Websites to Block?
+How Does a DNS Content Filtering Solution Know Which Websites to Block?

-There are a number of ways in which filters block access to websites.
+There are a number of ways that DNS content filtering solutions block access to websites.
 Some of these are default operations in Internet filters, whereas others are administrator-controlled.
 The more methods used, the safer the browsing experience – and, depending on the way the DNS based content filtering service is set up, more methods does not necessarily mean more administration.

 - URIBL Filters check IP addresses against a database of websites known to harbor malware or ransomware, or that are vulnerable to exploitation.